robertozanchi/map-data-wrangling/README.md

 ##Selected Openstreetmap Data

+Using [Overpass API][http://overpass-api.de/query_form.html] I downloaded a custom osm file with map data for a small area in central London.

+I decided to examine and wrangle the map data for street names, postal codes and phone numbers in the selected Openstreetmap area.

 ##Problems Encountered in the Map Data

-I decided to examine map data for street names, postal codes and phone numbers.
 I have summarized the auditing approach, tools used and the problems detected in the section "Auditing of map data".
 In "Data tranformation" I present the approach and tools used to clean and tidy the data in order to resolve a selection of the problems encountered.

-At this stage, I have worked with the osm file downloaded from Openstreetmap.
-At the end of data auditing and transformation, I produced a JSON file ready to be uploaded to MongoDB.
+At this stage, I worked on the osm file downloaded from Openstreetmap.
+At the end of data auditing and transformation process decribed in this section, I produced a JSON file ready to be uploaded to MongoDB.
 All work with data in MongoDB is described in the section "Data Overview".

 ###Auditing of map data
 I checked street names, postal codes and phone numbers.